 Part of being responsible long-term travelers is minimizing our environmental footprint even as we burn tons of carbon jetting around the world.
 We do what we can when we can, and years ago shifted our consumption to reusable products as much as possible.
-An easy way to create lest waste is by investing in a good travel water bottle.
-Good water bottles will let you stay hydrated for free nearly anywhere in the world, and without adding to the trash heaps that burden so many countries.
-So I did what any avid comparison shopper would do: I tried to find the best water bottle for travel by ordering them all on Amazon to test at home!
-(Check out that time I did the same thing to find the best travel backpack for women, which required a lot of really bulky returns at UPS.)
+An easy way to create less waste is by investing in a good travel water bottle.

 What are the requirements for the best travel bottles?

-I only considered BPA-free water bottles, but fortunately that covers most of the market these days.
+I only considered BPA-free water bottles, but fortunately that covers most of the travel water bottle market these days.
 Apart from that requirement, I consider the following criteria in seeking the best travel water bottle:

 -Easy to open